Toyota GR Supra: GR Supra Racing Concept

 The GR Supra Racing Concept is a concept racing car that previews the racing version of the fifth generation Supra.
 It debuted at the March 2018 Geneva Motor Show.
 The design was inspired from the 2014 FT-1 concept.
-It features a lowered suspension with Toyota OEM parts, BBS center-lock racing wheels, Brembo racing calipers, a full roll cage and fire extinguisher system, a stripped out interior, Michelin track tires and a center exit racing exhaust.
-It also features carbon fibre for the hood, splitter, diffuser, mirror caps, side skirts, wing and bumpers.
+It features a lowered suspension with Toyota OEM parts, BBS centre-lock racing wheels, Brembo racing calipers, a full roll cage and fire extinguisher system, a stripped out interior, Michelin track tyres and a centre exit racing exhaust.
+It also features carbon fibre for the bonnet, splitter, diffuser, mirror caps, side skirts, wing and bumpers.
 It is unknown what engine powered the concept.

 GR Supra GT4

 The GR Supra GT4 Concept is a concept racing car that was built as a racing study model for participating in the European GT4 racing series, as well as other GT4 class races around the world.
 It was first shown at the March 2019 Geneva Motor Show.
 Upgrades include reduced weight, upgraded brakes and suspension and the addition of a rear wing and roll cage.

 Toyota later unveiled a production model in October 2019, with an engine rated at 320 kW.
 It is primarily designed for customer racing, meaning it is able to be purchased and raced by teams that are not factory-backed.
 It has a seven-speed automatic, as opposed to the eight-speed unit on standard road going models, and an Akrapovič exhaust system.
 Inside, an FIA-standard racing seat is present featuring a six-point harness, along with a carbon fibre instrument cluster.
 A Magneti Marelli engine management system, motorsport ABS, data logger and fire extinguisher are standard, while an illuminated car number is optional.
 The GT4 is equipped with Brembo six-piston front and four-piston rear brake calipers and KW dampers.
-The GT4 is fitted with Pirelli P Zero racing tires and OZ wheels.
+The GT4 is fitted with Pirelli P Zero racing tyres and OZ wheels.
 The roll cage and rear wing are also carried over from the concept.
 Sales began in Europe in March 2020, followed by North America in August 2020 and Japan/Southeast Asia in October 2020.